blockful-io/shutter-staking/docs/staking-architecture.md

 ## Overview

-The staking contract is a staking smart contract that allows keypers to stake SHU tokens effectively locking them up for a minimum period of time.
-In return, keypers receive rewards in the form of any ERC20 token the DAO decides to distribute, such as SHU or WETH.
-SHU rewards are auto compounded and not claimable, which means the rewards are added to the staked amount effectively increasing the staked amount and the rewards paid to the keyper as a consequence.
+The staking contract is a smart contract that enables keypers to stake SHU tokens for a minimum period.
+In exchange, keypers receive rewards in the form of any ERC20 token that the DAO chooses to distribute, such as SHU or WETH.
+SHU rewards are automatically compounded when the keyper state is updated and cannot be withdrawn, effectively increasing the rewards paid to the keyper due to the compounding effect.

-The staking contract is designed to be flexible and upgradable using the Transparant Proxy pattern where only the DAO has the permission to upgrade.
+The staking contract is designed to be customizable, with adjustable parameters that the DAO can change, such as the lock period, minimum stake, and reward emission.
+Additionally, the contract uses the Transparent Proxy pattern, with only the DAO having the authority to make upgrades.

 ### Security Considerations